There are many things to worry about when it comes to taking care of your home.

-It is normal for a heating system to eventually need a new blower or a little attention once a year to make sure everything is running correctly, but a well-maintained heater should work without much mending along the way.
+It is normal for a heating system to eventually need a part replacement or a little attention once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much mending along the way.
 A few indications that your system may be in need of replacing are below:

 - needing numerous visits during the same heating season;

 - constantly writing checks simply to keep your house comfortably warm.